Privacy Notice – Applicants to Sir John Deane’s Sixth Form College

-Why does the foundation collect Personal information?
+Why does the Foundation collect personal information?

-- To ensure the data on the student is correct.
+- Ensure the data is correct.

 - Allowing the Foundation to effectively communicate the application process to applicants